Thursday October 12th

 We are familial—by design.
 This is in the deep structure of what it means to be human.
 This talk sets the stage for our conference this weekend.

-What?
-I thought God loves families and wants them to thrive.
-Why would he disrupt them?
-Yet over and over again, whether with Jacob and Esau or Mary, the mother of Jesus, God stretches, re-works and even redefines families.
-This talk follows up on God’s plan to create families by exploring his redemptive purposes in the ways he upends our expectations for what families should be.
-We’ll zero in on God’s deeper lessons in our surprising, and often uncomfortable, experiences of family.
+Time and again God’s plan for our families does not unfold as we would like it to.
+But this is nothing new.
+Whether with Jacob and Esau or Mary, the mother of Jesus, God has been stretching, re-working and even redefining families since the beginning.
+This talk follows up on God’s plan to create families by exploring his redemptive purposes in upending our expectations for what families should be.
+We’ll focus on how to grab hold of the good things God holds out to us in our surprising, and often uncomfortable, experiences of family.

 Every Single Family Member